Killer Klowns from Outer Space poster

 The First Threshold at 20 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This demonstrates the protagonist's commitment to Mike, Debbie, and eventually Dave Hansen actively choose to investigate the circus tent and stop the Klowns rather than flee, entering the alien world/circus tent., moving from reaction to action.

 At 43 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat The Klowns successfully harvest numerous townspeople, revealing the full scope of their invasion plan.
+Structural examination shows that this crucial beat The Klowns successfully harvest numerous townspeople, revealing the full scope of their invasion plan.
 Officer Mooney finally encounters the Klowns but still refuses to believe, raising stakes through institutional denial., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 68 minutes initiates the final act resolution at 79% of the runtime.
 Dave Hansen and the Terenzi brothers arrive with ice cream truck to mount a rescue.
 The heroes learn that destroying the Klowns' noses defeats them.
 New information enables final confrontation., demonstrating the transformation achieved throughout the journey.